 The starting point for the federal trademark registration is $275 if you file online.
 This, however, does not include other fees included in the overall trademark cost– such as your attorney expenses.

-It’s important to hire a lawyer who cannot only help you determine how much does it cost to trademark a name, but can also do a search to make sure you can trademark your logo or business name while assuring reasonable trademark cost and explaining you how much does a trademark cost.
+It’s important to hire a lawyer who cannot only help you determine how much is it to trademark a name but can also search to make sure you can trademark your logo or business name while assuring reasonable trademark cost and explaining to you how much does a trademark cost.

 How Much to Trademark a Name If You Are Starting a Business?

 To trademark a business name, it costs between $275 and $325 for the filing fees.
 Additionally, you’ll need to pay attorney fees, state fees of $100-$200, and maintenance fees as the trademark cost needed in the future.

 Wondering how much does it cost to trademark a name?
 Here’s the answer: to know how much is it to trademark a name, you have to have a formal business entity with a registered name in your state.
 If you are a sole proprietor, you can do this by filing a fictitious name, which is also called a doing business as (DBA) name.

 You’ll apply for a trademark with the USPTO electronically or by paper.
 It’s important to point out that an electronic application is much faster and preferred over the paper.

 If you’re going to use your name for more than one class of services or goods, you’ll have to pay a fee for each.
 For example, if you want to sell software as well as web services, you’ll have two fees as part of the trademark cost.